johnno1962/siteify/README.md

 A listing of all symbols is available in [xref.html](http://injectionforxcode.johnholdsworth.com/siteify/xref.html)

-To use, download and build this project and _cd_ into into your project's root then type ~/bin/siteify then any arguments that would be required to build your project using xcodebuild.
-For example, for a complex workspace using CocoaPods you may need to type something along the lines of:
+To use, download and build this project and _cd_ into into your project's root and type ~/bin/siteify then any arguments that would be required to build your project using xcodebuild.
+For example, for a complex workspace you may need to type something along the lines of:

 ~/bin/siteify -workspace MyProj.xcworkspace -scheme MyProj -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPad Air'

 This will build your project recording it's constituent Swift sources, index them then build the site in the directory ./html.
 Any PRs on de-glitching the CSS styling more than welcome.

-Enjoy.

 ### MIT License